ch1pp3w4/sl-docker/README.md

 - Password: sql-ledger
 - Database: template1

-Note: those are values that should be using, if you try with others, SQL-Ledger won't get connected to the database container.
+Note: those are values that you should be using, if you try with others, SQL-Ledger won't get connected to the database container.

 4. Finally, let's enter your company data (the below data is just for ilustrative purposes):